-We also offer a popular London taxi service from St Swithun’s School to London on a Friday evening and a return journey on Sunday.
-The taxi leaves school at approximately 1630hrs on Friday and travels to Richmond, The Old Deer Park and Sainsbury’s, Cromwell Road.
-The Sunday evening bus leaves Sainsbury’s car park on Cromwell Road at 1830hrs and Richmond Park car park at 1900hrs.
+A London bus service from St Swithun’s to London leaves on a Friday evening and returns on Sunday evening.
+The bus departs school at approximately 1630hrs on Friday and travels to Richmond, The Old Deer Park and Sainsbury’s, Cromwell Road.
+The Sunday evening bus leaves from Sainsbury’s car park on Cromwell Road at approximately 1830hrs and from Richmond Park car park at 1900hrs.

 The health, happiness and well-being of students is central to the role that we play, alongside providing academic challenge, opportunities for personal enrichment and character development.
 A buddy system operates throughout a girl’s time at St Swithun’s from induction and mentoring in the boarding houses through to a whole-school family scheme which provides students with one or two ‘siblings’ and ‘parents’ from each year group in school from whom they can ask advice and support.

 Weekly boarders are in the joint care of their housemistress and their form tutor, supported by heads of year and the deputy head, pastoral.
 Our school counsellor, the school chaplain and our on-site health centre nursing team provide a pastoral support framework which is finely attuned to the needs of boarders.
 Innovative programmes to help girls manage their friendships and to unlock the power of positive relationships and emotions are part of the whole-school PSHE approach.

 Friendships with girls from other year groups are a significant feature of boarding at St Swithun’s and the support of older and younger girls can mirror some of the dynamics of family life.
 Girls are involved in several "cluster" events each term, where boarders from all years meet in small groups for meals which they plan, cook and eat together.
 We ensure that girls work together to create a happy and inclusive school environment and that they take every opportunity to forge supportive relationships with other girls of all ages throughout the school.